serverkit/serverkit/README.md

 ### serverkit validate
 Validates recipe schema, resources, and attributes.
 For instance, it shows validation error if `source` attributes is missing in `file` resource.
-If any validation error is detected, this action returns exit code 1.
+If any validation error is detected, it returns exit status 1.

 ```
 $ serverkit validate recipe.yml